 Goðafoss is located in the North Central region of Iceland about 40 minutes drive from Akureyri and about 40 minutes from Mývatn.
 It is about 80 minutes drive from the Eastern side of Dettifoss waterfall.
 The famous waterfall is very close to the ring road so no diversion is necessary.
 This makes Goðafoss Waterfall easily accessible all year round.

-I first saw Godafoss on my first road trip around Iceland.
-I was going around anti-clockwise.
-I camped at Myvatn lake after successfully cooking my evening meal on the hot-springs at Namaskard.
+My first encounter with Godafoss, was on my first road trip around Iceland.
+I was driving around Iceland anti-clockwise.
+After successfully cooking my evening meal on the hot-springs at Namaskard, I camped at Myvatn lake.
 I didn’t find much at Lake Myvatn, so I continued along the ring road.
-I wasn’t expecting to see the waterfall as I came down a hill.
+The waterfall was a surprising sight, as I came down a hill.
 The horse-shoe cascade sat beautifully in the landscape and I felt like a real explorer.

 The main tourist spot is from a car-park on the Western bank, but if your cross the bridge you can access the Eastern side where it is possible to get down to the lower river bank.
 The eastern side offers more photographic opportunities.
 It is worth exploring both sides thoroughly.
 Super-Wide angles work best on the Western side.
 24-50mm works best on the Eastern side.
 I would suggested observing the wind direction and pick a side with less spray.